Timeless and Chic: Your Guide to Planning a Trip to Paris, France

 When Audrey Hepburn said “Paris is always a good idea,” she definitely knew what she was talking about.
 The City of Lights holds an eternally romantic and ethereal air, with centuries of glamorous history and traditions behind it.

-Every corner of the city is beautiful, from the elegant parks to the narrow, cobbled streets of the Latin Quarter and the benches alongside the Seine which are the perfect spot to enjoy a bottle of wine and a baguette.
+Every corner of the city is beautiful, from the elegant parks to the narrow, cobbled streets of the Latin Quarter to the benches alongside the Seine that are the perfect spot to enjoy a bottle of wine and a baguette.
 It’s unsurprising that Paris is one of the top luxury destinations for couples, especially.

 Although there are plenty of beautiful attractions in France outside of the capital city, Paris is quite simply one of the most timeless travel destinations in the world.
 Here is what you need to know before you visit Paris.

 What to Expect

 You’ve probably already heard many stories, watched many movies and read plenty of books about Paris, so chances are you have a good idea of what to expect.
 Just in case though, here are some handy things for visitors to know.